 ‘Charming friends you have there.
 What’s your name again?’
 I asked him.

 ‘Edward.
 Edward Forrest.
-But my friends call me Ed.
-You can too.’
+But everyone calls me Ed.
+It’s much easier that way.
+You can too!’
 He answered.
 I forced a smile upon my face.
 ‘Well Ed, I have some urgent business to tend to.
 I’ll be seeing you again.’
 I waved him goodbye and walked back to my horse at an abnormally fast pace.
-Sweat rolled down my face while my heart still pounded heavily.
+Sweat rolled down my face while my heart pounded like a drum on a parade.

 ‘There’s no way’

 I kept muttering to myself on my way back.
 I untied Sheena’s hitch from the tree and hopped on.
 I looked back at the direction I came from.